flashxio/FlashX-doc/pages/FlashGraph-user-guide.md

 folder: mydoc
 ---

 FlashGraph provides a flexible vertex-centric programming interface.
-In this programming model, each vertex performs user-defined tasks independently and interacts with other vertices as defined by program logic.
+In this programming model, each vertex performs user-defined tasks independently and interacts with other vertices.
 A vertex affects the state of others by sending messages to them as well as activating them.
 Notably, FlashGraph allows a vertex to send messages to any vertex in the graph.
-A vertex can also read the vertex information of any vertex from SSDs as well as the state of any vertex in memory.
+A vertex can also read the vertex information of any vertex from SAFS as well as the state of any vertex in memory.

 A graph algorithm usually progresses in iterations.
 In each iteration, the graph engine executes a user-defined task on each activated vertex.
 An iteration ends when there are no more active vertices in the iteration and no vertices have pending requests in the graph engine.
-An algorithm ends when there aren’t active vertices in the next iteration.
+An algorithm ends when there aren't active vertices in the next iteration.

 ## Vertex program

-The most commonly way of implementing a graph algorithm in FlashGraph is to define computation vertices by inheriting the `compute_vertex` class .
+The most common way of implementing a graph algorithm in FlashGraph is to define computation vertices by inheriting the `compute_vertex` class .
 Users define vertex state and implement three `run` methods in the computation vertices, as shown below.
 FlashGraph executes the `run` method exactly once for each active vertex in an iteration; the order of execution of this method on vertices is subject to scheduling by FlashGraph.
 The execution of the `run_on_vertex` and `run_on_message` methods is event-driven.
 FlashGraph executes `run_on_vertex` when the edge list of a vertex requested by the current vertex is ready in the page cache.
 FlashGraph executes `run_on_message` if the vertex receives messages from other vertices.
 The `run_on_message` method may be executed even if a vertex is inactive in an iteration.
 All examples assume `using namespace fg;` is declared.

 ```C++
 class compute_vertex